Is there anything unique about Kogan’s plans ?

 Belong offer one of the fairest treatments of data that we’ve seen.
 Users are offered a data vault which allows them to keep any data they’ve bought – forever!
 And, if you have more than 1GB of data and a friend who also have a Belong service, you can ‘gift’ your data to them.

 You can find out more about this company in our Belong Mobile review.

 Summing Kogan’s new offering up

-Parting with a lot of cash upfront ( especially for the 12 month plan ) for a 10% discount won’t appeal to many.
+Having multi-month options (as Kogan do) does add something to the Australian market, it’s just not a unique plan feature any more.
+Multi-months give you the best of both worlds.
+You keep the total cost predictability of Prepaid and avoid the inconvenience of running our of recharge when you need it most.
+Something that happens to all prepaid users at some point or other.
+Kogan defined this field and others have copied.
+Parting with a lot of cash upfront ( especially for the 12 month plan ) for a 10% discount won’t appeal to everyone.
 The three month plan is far more attractive.
 After all, you need to consider just how much flexibility you need.
 Most people don’t do what we do here and check competitor pricing constantly.
-Checking once every three months is probably the most you’d do.
+Checking once every three months is probably the most you’d consider the question.

-Kogan plans are not going to appeal to those who make international calls overseas ( although the data portion of their plan does make that possible through Skype or Apple’s Facetime. ) For that, we would recommend one of Vodafone’s other MVNO partners like Lebara Mobile ( which also use the Vodafone 3G network. )
+Kogan plans are not going to appeal to those who make international calls overseas ( although the data portion of their plan does make that possible through Skype or Apple’s Facetime. ) If you need a phone plan which allows you to call overseas, check out our dedicated page for phone plans containing International Calls.

 Extra Resources – Articles of use to Prepaid Users